NTDLS/NTDLS.ReliableMessaging/README.md

     }
     else
     {
-        throw new Exception("The payload type was not handled.");
+        throw new Exception("Payload type was not handled.");
     }
 }